Customer Relationship Marketing (CRM)

 Email gives brands a way to reach loyal customers.
 It provides direct, consistent interactions that other social media channels don’t.
 It is true that social media is great for content sharing, but it’s definitely not a good way of communicating with customers.
 For example, if you have a Facebook page and someone sends you a message, you would probably prefer to switch to communicating via email.

 Finally, it’s preferable for building relationships because you can learn more about your customers.
-You can segment by age group, gender, and location on Facebook.
+You can segment customers by age gender, group, and location on Facebook.
 The targeting opportunities have the limit.
-Email offers a much greater opportunity to personalize the content individually.
+In short, email has much more opportunities to personalize the content.

 Customer Relationship Marketing’s primary focus is on marketing to customers.
 It’s about prioritizing who we already have a connection with, rather than looking at “new” leads and building trust through a flawless customer experience that delivers value.

 According to researches, it’s much more expensive to bring in a new user than retaining the existing one.
 So by using proper strategies, you are building trust with your customer.
 Customer needs a reason to choose a brand over its competitors in general.

-Email marketing is apparently a powerful tool for reaching to a customer.
-It remains one of the best tactics to deliver a proper, business message.
+Email marketing is a powerful tool for reaching to a customer.
+It remains one of the best tactics to deliver a proper business message.
 Successful marketing teams use it to build a stronger relationship with their customers.
-With an appropriate strategy, you should definitely consider implementing MA in your business.
+With an appropriate strategy, you should consider implementing an MA in your business.